-Hello, I’m the startup scene and I am a Pitchaholic
+Hello, I’m a startup founder and I am a Pitchaholic

 A lot of startup events are pitching related.
 There’s a few reasons for this.